Japan Air Lines food poisoning incident: Aftermath

-Japan Air Lines' catering manager, 52-year-old Kenji Kuwabara, died by suicide upon learning that the incident had been caused by one of his cooks.
+Japan Air Lines' catering manager, 52-year-old Kenji Kuwabara, committed suicide upon learning that the incident had been caused by one of his cooks.
 He was the only fatality.

 Investigators emphasized that people with infected lesions should not handle food and that food should be stored at temperatures low enough to inhibit the growth of bacteria.

 It was just chance that the pilot and first officer had not eaten any of the contaminated omelettes, as the airline had no regulations regarding crew meals.
 As the pilots' biological clocks were on Alaska time rather than European time, they had opted for a dinner of steaks instead of omelettes—had they not done so, they might not have been capable of landing the aircraft safely.
-Eisenberg suggested that cockpit crew members eat different meals prepared by different cooks to prevent food poisoning outbreaks from incapacitating the entire crew, a rule subsequently implemented by many airlines., or alternately preparing crew meals with ingredients considered to have less risk of propagating foodborne illness.
+Eisenberg suggested that cockpit crew members eat different meals prepared by different cooks to prevent food poisoning outbreaks from incapacitating the entire crew, a rule subsequently implemented by many airlines, or alternately preparing crew meals with ingredients considered to have less risk of propagating foodborne illness.